dcunited001/dcunited001.github.io/_pages/quotes.md

 > is the cataclysm that results from our greatest fall since time
 > immemorial.

-> Those who expect the unexpected stands to profit from the
+> Those who expect the unexpected stand to profit from the unexpected.
-> unexpected.
-The ignorant then become like leaves in a wind they
+> The ignorant then become like leaves in a wind they cannot begin to
-> cannot begin to see.
-Knowledge is power; truth is formless and
+> see.
+Knowledge is power; truth is formless and all-emcompassing;
-> all-emcompassing; ideology is for fools.
+> ideology is for fools.

 > Every system seemingly modern exists merely as facade, masking
 > countless strata of ancient facade.